MikePohatu/Birdsnest-Explorer/documentation/install/completeinstall.md

 **Server**: The server/DNS alias to connect to for LDAP\
 **SearchBase**: Root OU distinguished name containing users and groups authenticating to the Console.\
 **SSL**: Whether to use LDAPS or not.\
 **AdminGroupDN**: The distinguished name of the BirdsNest admin group.
 Admin users must be a direct member of this group.
-Lookup is not recursive.\
+Nested groups are not supported.\
 **UserGroupDN**: The distinguished name of the BirdsNest user group.
 Users must be a direct member of this group.
-Lookup is not recursive.\
+Nested groups are not supported.\
 **TimeoutSeconds**: Console session timeout in seconds.
 This is the time between requests to the server after which the session is expired.

+Example "Authorization" section for LDAP authorization:

 ```json
   "Authorization": [